-On Sunday, 8th September the Parish community of Our Lady of the Southern Cross came together with a few other community schools as 40 young people made their first Holy Communion, at St John the Baptist church in Clifton Hill.
+On Sunday, 8th September the community of St John's primary school in Clifton Hill came together with 11 children from nearby community schools as 40 young people made their first Holy Communion, at St John the Baptist church in Clifton Hill.

 The 10:30 mass was extremely well attended, with over a hundred extra chairs laid out to accommodate everyone, about 250 people were present and how uplifting it was for all to see such an incredible presence of the Spirit in the form of these young people and their families!